cocosumo/kintone-customize/README.md

 CREATE NEW REPOSITORY FOR EACH APP CUSTOMIZATION INSTEAD.

 This is due to observed short life cycle of kintone customization that defeats the benefits of monorepo.
+Continuing monorepo approach will lead to more weight from unused codes and dependencies, and more complex build process.

 # kintone-customize